(Continued from the previous section of WrigleyIvy.com, Weeghman & Wrigley)

 This story has been repeated countless times over the years, and though parts of it may be true, Veeck actually never gave the Cubs a “good going over” in 1918.
 As an experienced journalist and professional sports reporter, he offered both praise and constructive criticism, depending on the circumstances (this was verified by a careful reading of the Chicago Evening American for that year).
 And in any case, few could find much with the Cubs to complain about, for as early as May, Veeck and other sportswriters predicted that the team would have a successful season.
 They were right on target, too, as the Cubs finished the year by winning the National League pennant.
 (Right: This article, which Veeck wrote under his usual pseudonym, was published in March 1918.
 It is an excellent example of the sportswriter’s thoughtful criticism.
 Click on image to enlarge.)

-By 1918, Cubs President Charles Weeghman had surrendered most of his stock in the organization to Wrigley in exchange for loans, with Wrigley telling the once-rich restaurateur, “If I help you out, you must retire from baseball and devote all your time to business.”
-Weeghman resigned, and when the Cubs board of directors met in early December that year, its members formally elected team manager Fred Mitchell president of the club and selected William L. Veeck as the new vice president and treasurer, succeeding William Walker.
+By 1918, Cubs President Charles Weeghman had surrendered most of his stock in the organization to Wrigley and others in exchange for loans, with Wrigley telling the once-rich restaurateur, “If I help you out, you must retire from baseball and devote all your time to business.”
+Weeghman resigned as president, and when the Cubs board of directors met in early December that year, its members formally elected team manager Fred Mitchell president of the club and selected William L. Veeck as the new vice president and treasurer, succeeding William Walker.

 After Veeck accepted the Cubs’ offer, he appears to have both lived up to William Wrigley’s expectations and justified the board of directors’ confidence.
 In July the following year he was elected president of the Cubs after President-Manager Fred Mitchell resigned from the presidency so he could devote all of his time to managing the team.
 Veeck remained president (a position similar to day’s general manager) until he died from leukemia on October 5, 1933, at age fifty-six.